MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-dashboard-users-manage.md

 ## Change a user's role

-For Hardware dashboard users, the following roles are available:
+For hardware dashboard users, the following roles are available:

 | Role                           | Description             |
 |--------------------------------|--------------|